This course allows you to study subjects in history and a European language which relate to each other significantly.

 The Later Years

 Students combine a variety of options from the parent subjects, deepening their literary and historical sensibilities.
 Study for the final examinations is punctuated by the year abroad during which students have an opportunity to hone their language skills by working overseas.
+For the latest information on all course details and options see the History and Modern Languages websites.

 Professor Katrin Kohl is a Fellow and Tutor in German.
 She teaches German literature from 1750.
 Her research focuses on poetry and poetics, and on the theory and practice of metaphor.
 Currently she is on research leave, leading an interdisciplinary research project on Creative Multilingualism for the Faculty of Medieval and Modern Languages.